-NMB did not see any notable increase in operational losses driven by the COVID-19 pandemic.
-NMB closely monitored the geopolitical situation in Ukraine during 2022 and will continue to do so.
-Throughout the year, we saw elevated threat levels for cyber security and partly for physical security.
-Actions were taken accordingly to address the increased inherent risk.
+NMB did not see any notable increase in direct operational losses driven by the increased uncertainties in the society and continued geopolitical conflicts in 2023.
+NMB has closely monitored the geopolitical situation in Europe and Middle East during the year and will continue to do so.
+Throughout the year, we saw elevated threat levels for cyber and partly for physical security.
+Actions were taken accordingly to address the increased risk.

 Management of operational risk includes all activities aimed at identifying, assessing and measuring, responding and mitigating, controlling and monitoring, and reporting risks.
-The risk management is supported by various processes and instructions including Risk and Control Self-Assessment, Change Risk Management and Approval, Incident Management, Scenario Analysis, Business Continuity and Crisis Management, Information Security Management, Third Party Risk Management, Insurance related risk diversification and Significant Operating Processes.
+The risk management is supported by various processes and instructions including Risk and Control Self-Assessment, Change Risk Management and Approval, Incident Management, Scenario Analysis, Business Continuity and Crisis Management, Information Security Management, Third Party Risk Management, and Significant Operating Processes.
 Some of these processes are described below.
 Risk exposures are governed by limits set within the boundaries of the risk appetite.
 The Risk Appetite Statement (RAS) is expressed in terms of: